rare-freertr/freeRtr-containerlab/README.md

   `i.e` For now, we access freeRtr-containerlab image using `docker exec`. `Users` should be able to telnet the IPv4/IPv6 address provided by `clab` bridge.

+  We are looking at the best solution in order to solve this problem.
+Thus, stay tuned ...

 Feel free to join us if you feel ready to dive into the code and gets your hand dirty.

-Enjoy your `RARE/freeRtr` experience with `containerlab !
+Enjoy your `RARE/freeRtr` experience with `containerlab` !

 ## 5. Acknowledgement